magento/merchdocs/src/catalog/product-scope.md

 ## Edit a product for a different view

+{:.bs-callout-info}
+All Store Views scope will be disabled for users restricted to a specific scopes when the product is also published outside the allowed scopes.
+Restricted users cannot perform _global_ actions and actions affecting scopes where they don't have access.

 1. In the upper-left corner, set **Store View** to the specific view to be edited.

 1. Click <span class="btn">OK</span> to confirm the scope change.